hylang/hy/docs/api.rst

    - The annotation always comes (and is evaluated) *before* the value being annotated.
 This is unlike Python, where it comes and is evaluated *after* the value being annotated.

-   Note that variable annotations are only supported on Python 3.6+.

    For annotating items with generic types, the :hy:func:`of <hyrule.misc.of>` macro will likely be of use.